hayesgm/vignette/README.md

       Test <strong>two</strong>
       Test #{three}

-Finally, to store in analytics which tests were run, simple check
+The choices for these tests are exposed through the `Vignette.test` method:

     Vignette.test -> { '(app/views/users/new.html.haml:35)' => 'Test one' } # First choice was select for new.html.haml test line 35

+You may store these values as properties in your analytics system.

 ## Caveats